-In the very early days, be the nappy changer and help with nappy changes.
+Be the nappy changer - especially in those early days when mum will be tired.
 You can also get some skin-to-skin time with your little one.
 This is a great way for you to bond, plus it gives mum a well-earned break.
 In the first of two short videos, a new dad tells us how he supported his partner's decision to breastfeed right from the start.

 Will I miss out if my partner’s breastfeeding?

 One reason some mums look at other ways to feed their baby is that they want their baby to bond with their partner too but there are loads of ways you can still bond with your baby if your partner is breastfeeding!